 The Sussex Ouse Valley Way is a beautiful 42 mile journey that broadly follows the River Ouse from its source close to Lower Beeding (near Horsham) in the High Weald to the sea at Seaford Bay, passing through Lindfield, Sheffield Park, Barcombe Mills, Lewes, Rodmell and Newhaven.
 Highlights include the Ouse Valley Viaduct and Mount Caburn, near Lewes as well as the gardens at Nymans and Sheffield Park, and the Bluebell Railway.

 The Forest Way is approximately 10 miles long and runs along an old railway line from East Grinstead to Groombridge.
-The Park lies within the High Weald Area of Outstanding Natural Beauty and passes through or close to East Grinstead, Forest Row, Hartfield, Withyham and Groombridge.
+It lies within the High Weald Area of Outstanding Natural Beauty and passes through or close to East Grinstead, Forest Row, Hartfield, Withyham and Groombridge.
 The Forest Way is accessible for people with disabilities.
+The Worth Way is surfaced and also largely follows the route of the disused railway line , and is 7 miles in the opposite direction from East Grindstead to Three Bridges.

 The High Weald Landscape Trail is a 140 km /90 mile route in England between Horsham, West Sussex and Rye, East Sussex, designed to pass through the main landscape types of the High Weald Area of Outstanding Natural Beauty, including parts of Kent – rolling hills, sandstone outcrops (including Eridge Rocks near Tunbridge Wells), wooded valleys, ridge top villages, patchwork fields, streams and small areas of heathland.
 The route passes several Sussex and Kent gardens including Borde Hill, Groombridge Place, Wakehurst Place and Standen.